-The aim of risk management within HKScan Group is to enable uninterrupted business operations and to safeguard conditions for achieving its business objectives.
+The aim of risk management within HKScan Group is to enable uninterrupted business operations and to safeguard conditions for achieving business objectives.

 Risk management is embedded in the HKScan management system and is based on the consistent identification, assessment and reporting of risks throughout the Group.
 The company’s Enterprise Risk Management (ERM) process aims to promote risk awareness and effective, proactive risk management throughout the Group, and to ensure that management and the Board of Directors are in possession of sufficient information on risks to support their decision-making.
 The risk policy approved by the Board is applied in all operative HKScan Group companies.

 The Board of Directors and CEO have responsibility for the strategy and principles of risk management within the Group and for managing risks that threaten the Group’s strategic intents.
-Operative risks are the responsibility of the managers of the respective Business and Group functions.
+Operative risks are the responsibility of the managers of the respective Business and Group entities.
 The CFO is responsible for managing financial risks and Group insurance policies.

 At HKScan, risks are divided into four main categories: strategic risks, operative risks, economic risks and risks of damage.
 At Group level, the company strives to identify and regularly assess all significant risks inherent in the material balance sheet and income statement items and to determine key controls for risk prevention.